nojronatron/nojronatron.github.io/power-hour-notes/web-accessibility-design-test.md

 - Navigation types are different: Linear, keyboard only, external hardware, software interpreting devices.
 - Language difference.
 - Processing times are different for all users.
+- Develop User Personas for different types of users with different navigation needs, devices, or other limitations to align features and usability to accessibility goals.

-100% Accessibility is not necessarily attainable:
+Note: 100% Accessibility is not necessarily attainable:

 - Keep progressing toward holistic accessibility.
 - There are plenty of corner-cases where accessibility might be difficult to attain, or not at all!